MWestberg3/cs1440-text-tools/doc/Plan.md

   * cut(args):

   * paste(args):
-    * assign amtArgs = len(args)
+    * determine the amount of arguments
-    * create multidimensional array (empty string?)
+    * create empty array
+    * determine the amount of lines in the largest file
-    * for i loop range amtArgs
+    * for i loop in range of amtargs
-      * run safeCheck
+    * safe check
-        * open file
+      * read file lines
-        * assign variable to file.readlines
-        * assign to a new array for each iteration i
+      * append file lines to empty array
+      * if the length of the current file lines is larger than the largest file value (begins at 0) then:
+        * largestFileSize will be equal to the length of file lines
+    * for j loop in range of largest file size
+      * for k loop in the range of the array
+        * if the length of the array at k is larger than the value of j then:
+          * print the array at values of k and j not on a new line.
+          *

   * head(args):
     * if statement for if there is a "-n"
       * figure out the header value